Permanent Patio Covers in Ontario: The 2026 Guide to Luxury Outdoor Living

 What is the difference between an insulated roof and a polycarbonate roof?

-The main difference is light transmission and temperature control.
-Insulated roofs use a high-density foam core to block all sun and heat; they’re even strong enough to walk on for home maintenance.
-Polycarbonate roofs are translucent, allowing natural light to pass through while still protecting you from rain and UV rays.
-Both are excellent for our climate but serve different lifestyle goals.
+Insulated roofs use a high-density foam core to block all sunlight and significantly reduce heat transfer, making them the coolest option in summer.
+Polycarbonate roofs are translucent, allowing light to pass through while shielding you from rain and UV rays.
+Both are durable, but insulated panels offer higher structural strength and better temperature control for south-facing decks.

 Can I install a permanent patio cover on my existing wooden deck?